jacodlewis/OBS-Overlay/README.md

 Enjoy :)

+## Customization

+The overlay image size is 400px by 80px.
+If you want to create a custom graphic:
+- Replace the ```overlay.png``` file with your custom graphic.
+- If your graphic is bigger or smaller than the dimensions, you can edit them in ```styles.css``` under ```.main-rect```.
+IF you are familiar with HTML, CSS, and Javascript, you can take a crack at customizing anything you want to.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.